 Farsi is the official language of Iran, while close variants are spoken in Afghanistan (Dari) and Tajikistan (Tajik).
 Together, these form a Persian language family with more than 110 million speakers worldwide.

-How long does it take to learn Farsi?
+How long does it take to learn Persian?

 Consistency matters most.
 Dedicating just 15 minutes a day can help you hold basic conversations in a matter of weeks.
 Fluency takes time, but Rosetta Stone helps you start speaking early and often.